azproduction/gulp-autopolyfiller/README.md

 Autopolyfiller - Precise polyfills.
 Automatic and minimal polyfills for your code.

+It accepts multiply js files and returns a file with all required polyfills. **Please note**: all input files will be dropped from the output stream of autopolyfiller.
+To concat polyfills with all your js files please refer to examples.

 ## Usage

 First, install `gulp-autopolyfiller` as a development dependency: